-We see that the zeroes of the Wro\'nskian $W_3$ are cancelled out by the lower rank Wro\'nskians.
-This is likely due to the fact that the dimension of the rings of modular forms of weight 12, 18 and 20 are all 2, and the Wro\'nskian only had derivatives in $z$, therefore not changing the locations of the zeroes in $\tau$.
+We see that the zeros of the Wro\'nskian $W_3$ are canceled out by the lower rank Wro\'nskians.
+This is likely due to the fact that the dimensions of the rings of modular forms of weights 12, 18, and 20 are all two, and the Wro\'nskian only had derivatives in $z$, therefore not changing the locations of the zeros in $\tau$.